Bhakti Marga (organisation): Celebrated festivals

 Bhakti Marga organizes events for key Hindu festivals, including Maha Shivaratri, Navaratri, Krishna Janmashtami, and Narasimha Chaturthi.
-Festival activities typically include devotional singing (kirtan), chanting of mantras such as Om, and guided meditation sessions.
-These events are intended to foster communal participation, spiritual reflection, and engagement with the teachings of Paramahamsa Vishwananda, while also involving volunteers in the preparation and facilitation of ceremonies.

 Since 2015, Bhakti Marga has held a large, multi-day festival in Germany every year, the Just Love Festival, which attracts up to 3,000 visitors.
 The duration of the festival varies between three and ten days.
 During the festival, various spiritual music bands from different countries play, mainly bhajans and kirtans, but these can be interpreted differently, such that Sanskrit hymns could also be rapped.
 The event is usually in the summer, the focus of the festival is Guru Purnima, a Hindu festival held every year in honor of the guru, spiritual or academic, on a full moon day.
 The festival also includes exhibitions, a bazaar, a vegan restaurant, and lectures or workshops led by Bhakti Marga members.

 Darshan

-In 2023, different newspapers report about Vishwanandas travels around the world where he gives "darshans" (blessings) to thousands of people.
-Newspapers from Spain and Slovenia, for example report about darshans with over 2000 people.
-Heike Kiefer, a Swiss travel agent who has been organizing Vishwanandas events since 2002, reports that he has conducted 331 darshans in 46 countries and 220 cities, and has provided blessings to more than 133,000 persons.
+During his travels, Vishwananda gives "darshans" (blessings), some of them to thousands of people.
 Some darshans can last up to 17 hours.